New trial ordered for Halifax taxi driver acquitted of sexual assault

 In an oral ruling delivered last March, provincial court Judge Gregory Lenehan said there was no evidence of a lack of consent or a lack of capacity to consent.

-Lenehan's decision — now the subject of a judicial council investigation — sparked public outrage.
+Lenehan's decision — now the subject of an independent review — sparked public outrage.
 In particular, the judge faced sharp criticism for saying: "Clearly, a drunk can consent."

 The appeal court found Lenehan's statement was correct in law, but the three justices concluded his application of the consent test revealed a legal error when he equated incapacity only with unconsciousness.